mattslight/abookforlife/abookforlife.md

 <div style="text-align:center"><em>Find no fault or blame.
 Stand up and say 'I will help'.</em></div>

 When we take ownership we stand up and say "I will take care of this", "The buck stops with me".
 When something goes wrong, when shit hits the fan, it is easy to start pointing fingers – mistakes are easy to find.
 It takes effort, patience, and thought to identify solutions.
 We find that identifying solutions and working through them resolves issues a lot quicker than pointing fingers.
 When we take ownership we do not seek to find blame – we set blame aside for it is not relevant to the solution.
-Something has occured and we focus on the solution.
+Something has occurred and we focus on the solution.
 Blame has a negative effect as it causes the recipient to feel shame, which we find generates anger or triggers a defence mechanism – which hinder the solution process.
 Statements like "you caused this" can be polarising, especially when the other person's intentions were not to inflict, so we avoid them altogether.
 We found it to be productive to take ownership through use of "I feel this" or "I sense that".
 These very statements are taking ownership – the responsibility is mine, not somebody else's.
 If we all take that attitude then we are all working to a common goal.

 When we take ownership we look at what we can contribute to a situation rather than looking for the fault.
 Highlighting the cause may be enough to find a solution, but drawing attention to other people's shortcomings unnecessarily rarely helps, and only adds to the set backs we faced.